Provider service fees

-GigSalad applies a small fee to every booking made through our site.
-We collect this fee in order to cover costs associated with taking credit card payments, distributing deposits and balances, and general maintenance to the booking platform so it remains safe and easy to use for both you and the client.
+GigSalad charges a small fee for every booking made through our site.
+This fee covers the costs associated with taking credit card payments, distributing deposits and balances, and general maintenance of the booking platform so it remains safe and easy to use for both you and the client.

 IMPORTANT: These service fees are only applied when a booking is confirmed through the site.
 You will not be charged for receiving leads or sending quotes.